 Figure 4.24 | Buddhist scroll (c.
-950) showing demons threatening the Suddha with a bomb and fire lance During the Tang Dynasty, aichemists attempting to produce an elixir of smortality accidentally invented gunpo when experimenting with saltpeter, sulfur, and charcoal.
+950) showing demons threatening the luddha with a bomb and fire lance | During the Tang Dynasty, aichemists attempting to produce an elixir of smortality accidentally invented gunpo when experimenting with saltpeter, sulfur, and charcoal.
 Gunpowder weapons first begin to be widely used in East Asia and during the Song Dynasty.
 The earliest evidence for their use is this scroll.
-The fire lance is a predecessor to the gun.
+The fine lance is a predecessor to the gun.
 Gunpowder and projectiles were placed in a tube and projected at the enemy.
 True ouns and cannon are developed during the thirteenth century, towards the end of the Song Dynasty.
-Source: Wikimedia Come icense: CC BY-SA 3.0
+Author: User "Vi Source: Wikimedia Come icense: CC 8Y-SA 3.0

-More generally, social norms and the law did place women in subordinate position.
-Whereas men dominated public realms like government and business, women married at a young age and lived out most of their lives in the domestic sphere.
-Indeed, in earlier times, was patriarchal, patrilineal, and patrilocal.
-It was patriarchal because the law upheld the authority of senior males in the household and patrilineal because one's surname and family property passed down the line-though a wife did have control over her dowry.
+More generally, social norms and the law did place women in subordinate position. а Whereas men dominated public realms like government and business, women married at a young age and lived out most of their lives in the domestic sphere.
+Indeed, in earlier times, China was patriarchal, patrilineal, and patrilocal.
+It was patriarchal because the law upheld the authority of senior males in the household and patrilineal because one's surname and family property passed down the male line-though a wife did have control over her dowry.
 Importantly, ancestor worship, the pre-eminent social and religious practice in Chinese society, was directed toward patrilineal forbears.
-That is why it was important for the woman or Chimeso dynastic er, Deer Weed or Williamsky Co.
+That is why it was important for the woman to move into the spouse's home, where she would live together with her parents-in-law.
+Patrilocal describes this type of social pattern.
+Marriages were almost always arranged for the benefit of both families involved, and, during the wedding ceremony, the bride was taken in a curtained sedan chair to the husband's home where she was to promise to obey her parents-in-law and then bow along with her husband before the ancestral altar.
+Ideally, she would become a competent household manager, educate the children, and demonstrate much restraint and other excellent interpersonal skills.